kdchang/LaunchBox/README.md

 2. SFTP
 	1. Check SFTP id / password / port / server
-	2. Fill in the Filezilla
+	2. Fill in the Filezilla and connect to the server
+	3. Drag the file to the Code folder

 =====
 ![Alt text](assets/images/index.png)